nonitg/grievance-box/README.md

 - 🕵️ Option to send anonymously
 - 📊 Dashboard to view received grievances
 - 📋 Separate pages for sent and received grievances
+- ☕ Public Tea Board for sharing gossip with upvotes
 - 🎨 Modern, clean, and fun UI design

 ## Tech Stack